Discover the health and beauty benefits of honey

 Don’t dry out

 Clinical observations show that honey, thanks to its antibacterial, antifungal and antiviral properties, can be effective in treating minor cuts and grazes, insect bites and even skin conditions such as eczema and athlete’s foot.
 When bees make honey, they produce an enzyme called hydrogen peroxide which kills most strains of harmful bacteria and fungi – lowering the risk of these sort of infections occurring in the hive.
-Applying runny honey to minor cuts and grazes also creates a protective barrier over the wound and, thanks to its high sugar content, it is also thought to reduce inflammation.

 A hive of goodness